iPhone not sending picture messages? 13 Ways to fix it!

 11. Disable Wi-Fi Assist

 Another feature that might cause problems, especially if you’re trying to send large files, is the Wi-Fi assist feature.
 This automatically switches to cellular data when it detects a poor Wi-Fi connection.
-However, your cellular data might be insufficient to send the files over iMessage, leading to message failure.

-1. Go to Settings Cellular/Mobile Services.
+1. Go to Settings → Cellular.

-2. Tap your name.
+1. Open Settings → Tap your name.

-3. Scroll down and tap Sign Out → Enter your password.
+2. Scroll down and tap Sign Out → Enter your password.

 13. Install Carrier Updates

 Your carrier service releases occasional updates to improve cellular usage on your iPhone.
-You may face a problem of an iPhone not sending picture messages if you don’t update your iPhone to its latest carrier settings.
+You may face the problem of an iPhone not sending picture messages if you don’t update your iPhone to its latest carrier settings.

+Go to Settings → General → About.
 If updates are available, you will see a popup asking you to update the settings.
 If not, they’re up to date.

 14. Update iOS